IgorTo/igorto.github.io/index.md

 I aim to improve the robustness and reliability of various computational methods by bridging numerical and functional analysis.

 # Research interests
-- Stability analysis and improvement of numerical schemes.
-Maximum time-step estimation.
-Well-posedness of mixed PDE problems.
+- Stability of coupled and multiphysics PDE models.
-- Finite element method and meshfree methods.
+- Maximum time-step estimation.
-- Coupled and multiphysics PDE models.
+- Well-posedness of mixed PDE problems.

 # Previous employments
 - Postdoc at Department of Mathematics, Stockholm University.
 (2023-2025)